Hodapp87/bitwise_cyclic_tag/README.md

 both being unsigned integers).
 The value of that pixel (x, y) comes from the number of steps taken for that self-BCT to halt (if it does).

+## Misc. notes

+- There is something chaotic here, but it seems to be too disordered (at least with the current way I'm visualizing it) for much interest.
+Regardless, it seems to have detail at every scale.

 ## To-do

 - Look at the patterns in the example 1024x1024 image.
 There are